A historic program for our historic theatres.

 A letter of intent to be considered for the subgrant program is due to IHT by May 1st, 2023.

 What follows are the goals and objectives of this subgrant program, eligibility & selection criteria, timeline and process, and the Grantee’s responsibilities and obligations.
+For your use, please download the complete Idaho’s Historic Theatre Revitalization Subgrant Program Guidelines.
 If you have any questions whatsoever, please reach out directly for assistance.

 “Since the completion of the Wilson Theatre, the City of Rupert has seen a